 In the State of New Jersey, the amount of real estate taxes you pay is based upon the municipality’s assessment of your property.
-Due to the recent decline in real estate values, an increasing number of properties have assessments that exceed their fair market values.
-When this occurs, property owners are forced to pay more than their fair share of taxes, unless an appeal is filed.
+Due to the decline in real estate values, which occurred between 2007 and 2012, several properties have assessments that exceed their fair market values.
+Alternatively, in towns that have not been re-assessed for several years, an equalization ratio is applied uniformly to the entire municipality, inevitably leaving some properties with assessments that are substantially more than they should be.
+Regardless of whether the property is over-assessed in a traditional sense, or whether the equalized assessment of the property is more than it should be, property owners are forced to pay more than their fair share of taxes, unless a Tax Appeal is filed.

 Most of our clients take advantage of our contingent fee arrangements, in which our fee is based upon a percentage of how much tax we are able to save for the client.
-Following a successful tax appeal, your assessment generally cannot be raised for a minimum of three years (the year of the appeal plus two additional years) unless the municipality undergoes a revaluation or reassessment.
+Following a successful tax appeal, your assessment generally cannot be raised for a minimum of three years (the year of the appeal plus two additional years).
+This rule, known as the Freeze Act, is applicable unless the property is improved after the date of valuation or municipality undergoes a revaluation1 or re-assessment prior to the expiration of the 3-year period.
 Because the amount of real estate tax that you pay is a function of your property value, it is essential that you file a tax appeal if you think the municipality has over-assessed your property.

 The appeal process starts with an application to either the County Tax Board or the State Tax Court.
 For the past several years, most appeals were due on April 1.
 However, due to recent change in law, most Monmouth County Tax Appeals are now due on January 15.
 Our firm will handle all filings and appearances before the County Tax Board or State Tax Court.
 Please contact us at least 3 weeks prior to the filing deadline in order to start the process.